 Now, I am in my eighth year of recovery.
 I have recovered hundreds of memories.
 I am no longer a prisoner to my family and have severed all ties with them.
 I can parent my children without intense triggers on most days.
 I have a much better understanding of who I am and what I want from life.
 And I have found my voice again.

 So now I speak, write and train others.

 I tell my story because there is nobody stopping me anymore.

 I tell my story so I can heal.

 I tell my story so other survivors can heal.

-I tell my story so everyone can understand that child sex trafficking is real.
+I tell my story so everyone can understand that childhood complex trauma is real.